LimaRubson/LimaRubson/README.md

 ## 👋 About Me

 Hello!
-I'm Rubson Lima, a Full Stack Developer at Artificial Intelligence Project UFRPE/UFPA.
+I'm Rubson Lima, a Full Stack Developer.
 I have a strong passion for Educational Technology.

 - 🌱 Currently diving into the world of Machine Learning.
 - 💼 Working as a Full Stack Developer.